We run a wide range of events both on and off campus including print workshops, seminars and conferences:

 Our annual general meeting is a good opportunity to come along and find out more about the Centre.

-Featuring key note lectures by Johanna Drucker, Will Hill, and Dafi Kühne, this this two-day conference explores the survival, legacy and relevance of letterpress printing in the digital era.
-The programme is here.
-Further details here.
+Featuring keynote lectures by Johanna Drucker, Will Hill, and Dafi Kühne, this this two-day conference explores the survival, legacy and relevance of letterpress printing in the digital era.
+See further details.

 This workshop, part of our AHRC Research Network, Letterpress Printing: Past, Present, Future and hosted by Bath Spa’s new research centre ‘Making Books: creativity, print culture, and the digital’, examined the interconnected histories of print and digital technologies, and considered how each can help us learn about the other.
-For further details, click here.
+See further details.

-This workshop, part of our AHRC Research Network, Letterpress Printing: Past, Present, Future, explores how historical printing presses and type are being used in research, practice, and teaching and to explore further ways in which they could be used.
+This workshop, part of our AHRC Research Network, Letterpress Printing: Past, Present, Future, explored how historical printing presses and type are being used in research, practice, and teaching and to explore further ways in which they could be used.
 Held at the National Print Museum in Dublin, this workshop brought together artists, printers, and typographers, as well as historians, literary scholars, and media theorists.
-For further details, click here.
+See further details.

 This workshop explored the survival and use of historical printing presses and type.
 Part of our AHRC Research Network, Letterpress Printing: Past, Present and Future, the event was an opportunity for network participants to share experiences and best practices, and to develop new approaches to such facilities.
-Further details can be found here.
+See further details.

 3 May 2017 - Shafquat Towheed, 'New Directions in Print Culture: Opportunities, Challenges, Trajectories', Alumni Room, School of English